magmafoundation/Magma/README.md

 We hope to eliminate all issues with craftbukkit forge servers.
 In the end, we envision a seamless, low lag Magma experience with support for newer 1.12+ versions of Minecraft.

+## Java 8
+Magma for 1.12 requires Java 8.
+Java 9 or higher do **not** work due to Forge 1.12.

+If you need a higher version of Java for other applications, you can install both versions and use `"<path to java.exe>" -jar magma.jar` instead of `java -jar magma.jar`.

 ## BungeeCord

 If you want to use Magma in a BungeeCord network, we recommend to use [HexaCord](https://github.com/HexagonMC/BungeeCord) or [Waterfall](https://github.com/PaperMC/Waterfall)/[Travertine](https://github.com/PaperMC/Travertine) instead since it has better Forge support than BungeeCord.